golang/proposal/design/34481-opencoded-defers.md

 no longer correct), and discourages people from using a language feature when it would otherwise be an appropriate solution to a problem.

-We propose a way to make most `defer`s no more expensive than open-coding the call, hence eliminating the incentives to shy away from using this language feature to its fullest extent.
+We propose a way to make most `defer` calls no more expensive than open-coding the call, hence eliminating the incentives to shy away from using this language feature to its fullest extent.